Confidential Prompting: Privacy-preserving LLM Inference on Cloud: Efficient Protection of Prompt and LLM

 \subsection{\SPD (SPD)}

-We formulate the decoding as a secure two-party computation based on the online softmax calculation~\cite{milakov2018online}.
-This approach allows the LLM to retrieve the full attention score $Y$ without knowing the private KV cache $K_\pvt$ and $V_\pvt$.
+We formulate the decoding in the single-user scenario as a secure partitioned computation using the online softmax calculation~\cite{milakov2018online}.
+This secure computation enables the LLM to retrieve the full attention score $Y$ without knowing the user prompt and the \private KV cache $K_\pvt$, $V_\pvt$.